imcf/snijder/README.md

 ## Testing

-The scripts in `tests/snijder` require some sample input files which are not part of this repository, as they are large binary files.
+The scripts in `tests/snijder-queue` require some sample input files which are not part of this repository, as they are large binary files.
 Here's how to get
 them:

-### HuCore Test Images - `var/sample_data/hucore/`
+### HuCore Test Images - `resources/sample_data/hucore/`

-The test images for deconvolution are currently the basic set of images which can be downloaded from the [SVI website](https://svi.nl/DemoImages) (requires registration).
-Simply place them in `var/sample_data/hucore/` to run the tests.
+The test images for deconvolution are a set of images which can be downloaded from the [SVI website](https://svi.nl/DemoImages) (requires registration).
+Simply place them in `resources/sample_data/hucore/` to run the tests.

 ## Project Structure